raspberrypilearning/8bitsynth/en/step_5.md

 ---
 title: >> and <<
 ---
-The ‘>>’ and ‘<<’ symbols are called bitshift operators, and they are a very fast way of dividing or multiplying by 2.
-The ‘>>8’ is a little like saying “divide by 2, 8 times”.
+The >> and << symbols are called bitshift operators, and they are a very fast way of dividing or multiplying by 2.
+The >>8 is a little like saying divide by 2, 8 times.
 If our volume value was 200, you could think of this line as Output × (200/256).
 --- /collapse ---

 If you upload these changes, you now have a basic synthesizer!
 You should be able control pitch with pot 0 and volume with pot 1.